 When he was diagnosed with pancreatic cancer at the age of 48, DR JOHNNY MARR was a highly successful specialist surgeon, a father of three and a husband to SUE.
 He lived for just two short months after this diagnosis and died in May 2011.
-Before his death, he talked to thislife about his journey of faith and what death meant to him.
-Two years later, Sue talked to thislife about living with the loss of her husband and the father of her children, and we publish her story here with Johnny’s.
+Before his death, he talked to Thislife Online about his journey of faith and what death meant to him.
+Two years later, Sue talked to Thislife about living with the loss of her husband and the father of her children, and we publish her story here with Johnny’s.

 Dr Johnny Marr: ‘Life is about two things: love and faith’